electrichasgoneaudi/electrichasgoneaudi.github.io/content/articles/e-tron-facelift-q8-etron-2024/_index.md

 The Audi Q8 e-tron and Q8 Sportback e-tron are immediately identifiable as fully electric models at first glance.
 This is thanks to the new front and rear designs that systematically carry Audi’s electric design language forward.

-As Audi e-tron you can order the Audi Q8 e-tron with black optics or standard optics.
-But the difference is that now the single-frame-grill is not included in the black optics package.
-(Just like optics on Audi e-tron GT).
+As for the Audi e-tron, you can order the Audi Q8 e-tron with [black optics or standard optics](../../models/q8-e-tron/exterior/optics/).But the difference is that a black single-frame grill is not part of the black optics package.
+(Just like [optics on Audi e-tron GT](../../models/e-tron-gt/exterior/optics/)).
 The single frame grill can be ordered in grey, body color or black.
-In addition you can order Audi Q8 e-tron with a horisontal light strip on top of the single frame grill
+In addition, you can specify Audi Q8 e-tron with a horizontal  light strip on top of the single-frame grill

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/articles/e-tron-facelift-q8-etron-2024/light_demo_sq8.gif">